gopro/OpenGoPro/docs/tutorials/_python-tutorials/tutorial_2_send_ble_commands.md

 %}

 {% quiz
-    question="True or False: Every combination of resolution and FPS values is valid." option="A:::True"
+    question="True or False: Every combination of resolution and FPS value is valid." option="A:::True"
     option="B:::False"
     correct="B"
     info="Each resolution can support all or only some FPS values.
-You can find out which resolutions support which fps values by consulting the capabilities documentation: [XLSX](https://github.com/gopro/OpenGoPro/blob/main/docs/specs/capabilities.xlsx) [JSON](https://github.com/gopro/OpenGoPro/blob/main/docs/specs/capabilities.json)"
+You can find out which resolutions support which fps values by consulting the [capabilities section of the spec](https://gopro.github.io/OpenGoPro/ble_2_0#camera-capabilities)."
 %}

 {% quiz